yewstack/yew/website/docs/more/external-libs.md

 * Futures - Support for running futures that send messages to component update loops.
 * Fetch - A wrapper around `web_sys` to make HTTP requests.

+## Malvolio

+[Malvolio](https://crates.io/crates/malvolio) is a library with a "builder-syntax" for creating complex HTML documents with ease.
+It runs both on servers (and renders to strings) or in browsers (with Yew).

 ## Looking For

 Libraries that the ecosystem needs, but doesn't have yet.